Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-5. After the PhD student has completed the training period (including any extension (if any)) or has completed the training program, the head of the training unit shall notify in writing the unit that sent the PhD student to study and shall evaluate the PhD student\'s learning and research results and attitude during the study period at the unit.
+5. After the PhD student has completed the training period (including any extension (if any)) or has completed the training program, the head of the training unit shall notify in writing the unit that sent the PhD student to study and shall evaluate the PhD student's learning and research results and attitude during the study period at the unit.
 6. Graduate students are allowed to leave school if they submit a